harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/_sto-supported-scanners.md

 #### Configuration scanners

 The following scanners detect misconfigurations in your cloud environment that can result in vulnerabilities.
-For information about the specific vulnerabilities detected by each scanner, go to the external scanner documentation.
+For information about the specific vulnerabilities detected by each scanner, go to the scanner provider's documentation.

 <table>
     <tr>